1tontech/material2-snippets/vscode/README.md

 5. `$` => Observable variation
 6. `:**` => maximum variations
 7. `:?` => Help

-The detailed list of supported template triggers are listed [below](#documentation)

-Feel free to let me know what else you want added via the [issues](https://github.com/1tontech/material2-snippets/issues)

-Suggestions, feedback and other comments welcome via [@1tontech](https://twitter.com/1tontech) on Twitter.

 ## Installation (in 2 easy steps)